barambani/http4s-poc-api/README.md

 ```

 #### Main Server
 This approach decouples very well the details of the execution and the decoding/encoding from the domain logic's formalization.
-With this style is possible to describe at a very high level of abstraction the expected behavior and the domain context at hand.
-The sole place where the actual runtime becomes relevant is in the `Main` server file where all the instances are materialized.
+With this style is possible to describe at a very high level of abstraction the expected behavior of the system and the domain context at hand, tuning the power of the structures needed by any implementation in a particurarly fine way.
+The sole place where the actual runtime becomes relevant is in the `Main` server file where all the instances are materialized (notice all the occurrencies of IO below that don't appear in the interanls of the service).
 ```scala
 object Main extends StreamApp[IO] {